Veppo/FastFeet/README.md

 -  [express][express]: is a web application framework for Node.js.
 -  [Bcryptjs][bcryptjs]: used to hash the password, converting it to an random string.
 -  [Sequelize][sequelize]: is an Object-Relational Mapper that makes it easy to manage a SQL database.
+-  [mongoose][mongoose]: is an Object Data Modeling (ODM) library for MongoDB and Node, a schema-less NoSQL document database.
+-  [redis][redis]: is a in-memory data structure store, used as a database, cache and message broker, used for e-mail queue structure.
 -  [Sucrase][sucrase]: it allows super-fast development builds.
 -  [Yup][yup]: is a schema validator and object parser.
 -  [JWT][jwt]: is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 -  [Multer][multer]: is a middleware for handling multipart/form-data , which is primarily used for uploading files.
 -  [date-fns][date-fns]: is a simple toolset for manipulating JavaScript dates in a browser & Node.js.
+-  [nodemailer][nodemailer]:  is a module for Node.js applications to allow email sending.
+-  [Express-handlebars][handlebars]: used to build semantic e-mail templates effectively.
+-  [sentry][sentry]: is a error monitoring tool with complete stack traces.
+-  [youch][youch]: is a error log customization tool.
 -  [dotenv][dotenv]: is the tool used to orchestrate the environment variables of a project.
+-  [bee-queue][queue]: is a simple, fast and robust job/task queue for Node.js.
 -  [VS Code][vc] with [EditorConfig][vceditconfig], [ESLint][vceslint] and [Prettier][prettier]

 ## :information_source: How To Use